-- 1) Establishes the "California Interagency Council on Homelessness" (Cal-ICH) formerly known as the "Homelessness Coordinating and Financing Council" (HCFC), to oversee and coordinate the implementation of the Housing First guidelines and regulations in California and identify resources and services that can be accessed to prevent and end homelessness in California.
-(Welfare and Institutions Code Section [WIC] 8255 et seq.) - 2) Defines the core components of Housing First to include tenant screening and selection practices that promote accepting applicants regardless of their sobriety or use of substances, completion of treatment, or participation in services, and offers services that are informed by a harm-reduction philosophy, where tenants are engaged in nonjudgmental communication regarding drug and alcohol use, and where tenants are offered education regarding how to avoid risky behaviors and engage in safer practices, as well as connected to evidence-based treatment if the tenant so chooses.
-(WIC 8255(b)) - Establishes homeless youth emergency service pilot projects in the City of Los Angeles, and the City and County of San Francisco in order to provide services to homeless minors.
-(WIC 13700)
+- 1) Establishes the California Interagency Council on Homelessness (Cal-ICH) formerly known as the Homelessness Coordinating and Financing Council (HCFC), to oversee and coordinate the implementation of the Housing First guidelines and regulations in California and identify resources and services that can be accessed to prevent and end homelessness in California.
+(Welfare and Institutions Code [WIC] § 8255 et seq.) - 2) Defines the core components of Housing First to include tenant screening and selection practices that promote accepting applicants regardless of their sobriety or use of substances, completion of treatment, or participation in services, and offers services that are informed by a harm-reduction philosophy, where tenants are engaged in nonjudgmental communication regarding drug and alcohol use, and where tenants are offered education regarding how to avoid risky behaviors and engage in safer practices, as well as connected to evidence-based treatment if the tenant so chooses.
+(WIC § 8255(b))